-The Art of Sculpting and the Essence of Buddhist Statues: A Workshop with Busshi Nenji Orikami
+The Art of Sculpting and the Essence of Buddhist Statues: A Workshop with Busshi Toshifumi Orikami

 “When I was in college, I read a book by Kyoto busshi Hourin Matsusita, which solidified my decision to pursue this path.
 I used his book as a textbook while challenging myself to sculpt Buddhist statues, and eventually, I was fortunate enough to become an apprentice under Koushou Yano, a disciple of Matsuhisa.”